dutta-anirban/space-invaders/README.md

   - Alien reaching the bottom of the screen

 ## Attributions:
-All image and sound assets used in this project are from [CS349 S23 Assignment 3](https://student.cs.uwaterloo.ca/~cs349/1235/schedule/assignments/a3/).
+All image and sound assets used in this project are from [here](https://student.cs.uwaterloo.ca/~cs349/1235/schedule/assignments/a3/space-invaders-assets.zip).
-A link to the resources is provided [here](https://student.cs.uwaterloo.ca/~cs349/1235/schedule/assignments/a3/space-invaders-assets.zip).